 From the moment we arrived, to the moment we left, we felt wonderfully cared for.
 The staff showered us with individual attention, the accommodations were lovely and the food was comparable to a high-end restaurant, creative and plentiful. ─ San Francisco Chronicle

 Lentilles Du Puy

 Exceptional food and wine have always been an integral part of the Brewery Gulch Inn experience.
 It is during the wine and light dinner buffet hour that the skills of Brewery Gulch Inn’s team of chefs truly shine.
-Creating the evening menu each day allows our culinary staff, headed by Executive Chef Scott Allen, to focus on only the freshest local ingredients available.
+Creating the evening menu each day allows our culinary staff to focus on only the freshest local ingredients available.
 Past selections have included pepper-seared scallops, Moroccan lamb, Halibut Escabeche, Dungeness crab cakes, and mussel bisque.
 Served with a dessert and local beers and wines, many guests choose to make the wine hour their dinner and just relax and enjoy the ambiance of the inn.

 “We had thought we would be having dinner at local restaurants, but that changed to lunch plans after we discovered on our first evening that the lovely dinners at the Inn would be hard to surpass.
 Breakfast was amazing, always consisting of regular (although nothing at BGI is regular) choices as well as homemade specials which were prepared with pride and great skill.
 The quality and selection of the food was probably the biggest (and most fabulous) surprise of our stay.” – Judy W.